ZKFair/zkfair-cdk-validium-node/README.md

 - everything will be run on a ephemeral and local L1 network, once the environment is shutdown, all progress will be lost
 - ZK Proofs are mocked
 - Bridge service and UI is not included as part of this setup, instead there is a pre-funded account
-- ARM devices (such as Apple M1 and M2) are not supported

 #### Steps